Hollywood paints New York City as a picturesque city where all your dreams come true.

 Every first-time NYC visitor needs to experience Central Park.
 No matter what time of year you visit, the spacious park is wonderful.
 However, while visiting the renowned park, do not fall for these notorious NYC tourist traps.

-Pedicabs are available all over the city (especially Manhattan) but target Central Park as a way to hike up their rates.
+Pedicabs are available all over the city like in Brooklyn Heights promenade (especially Manhattan) but target Central Park as a way to hike up their rates.
 Depending on the pedicab company and/or driver, you could be charged anywhere from $5 to $11 (or more) per minute.
 Sounds a bit ridiculous, right?
 That’s because it is.

 On top of all that, these NYC tourist traps are not that convenient.
 A bike pedaling multiple individuals in a cabin can be slower than walking.
 When visiting Central Park, take your time, look around, and soak it all in.
 Don’t fly through on a pedicab that depletes your entire vacation budget in a single sitting.

-However, if you are interested in biking through Central Park, be sure to check out one of the many bike tours.
+However, if you are interested in biking through Central Park, be sure to check out one of the many bike tours or even rent a Citi bike.

 Horse-Drawn Carriage Rides